byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 # *Vivarium Salon Circle ~ place of life*

-## *Evoking the Wisdom of the World.*
-*The ethics of ecology; Learning to live in the light of Nature.*

 ***Supporting Global Communities For Local Impact***

 - Organizing and honoring the collective wisdom of a group.

+## *Evoking the Wisdom of the World.*

 - Honoring someone's intention within a group process, were each idea is valued for itself, creating appreciated forms.